Meaningful Participation Panel

 What the Panel does

-The Panel is keen to support anyone – project managers, local authorities, community organisers – who is seeking advice on how to successfully implement participation processes in decision-making.
+The Panel is keen to support anyone – project managers, local authorities, community organisers – who is seeking advice on how to successfully involve diverse groups of people when making decisions.

 The Panel is able to provide advice in a variety of contexts, but their main current focus is on the development of the Good Food Nation local food plans.
 The Good Food Nation Act places a duty on local authorities to ensure inclusive and engaging consultation in the development of their local food plans.
 If plans are made with and not for people, we need long-term public commitment to delivering the plans.
 The Panel will support decision-makers, including local authorities, health boards and communities to ensure meaningful public participation.